RaymoZoo/raymozoo/README.md

 - 💬 Ask me about: Life.
 - 📫 How to reach me: raymond.1zou@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can solve a Rubik's cube in 10 seconds.
+- ⚡ Fun fact: I can solve a Rubik's cube in 10 seconds

 <!--
 **RaymoZoo/raymozoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.